-1 credit, Fall/Winter/Spring/Summer College level private lessons available to music majors and qualified nonmajors.
+2 credits, Fall/Winter/Spring/Summer College-level private lessons required for to music majors and available to qualified non-majors.
 End-of-term juried performance mandatory.
-May be repeated for up to 6 credits.
+May be repeated for up to 10 credits.

 MUP-175 Individual Lessons: Violin